 Compare Multiple Window Quotes

 Modernize recommends comparing three to four quotes ahead of your windows project.
 Be transparent about getting multiple bids as you meet contractors.
 Many businesses are willing to lower their bid or match competitor pricing.
-To ensure this is a fair process, provide each contractor with the same project details and chosen a window contractor to make sure you are making proper comparisons.
+To ensure this is a fair process, provide each contractor with the same project details and thoroughly read each estimate to make sure you are making proper comparisons.

 You may find a lower price with a less experienced contractor, but if something feels off about a contractor or business — go with your gut and be aware of scams.
 If a bid is too good to be true, it probably is.